el-sonny/hubot-quote-database/README.md

 [![Build Status](https://travis-ci.org/johnwyles/hubot-quote-database.png)](https://travis-ci.org/johnwyles/hubot-quote-database)

-# Description

-A script for creating and recalling quotes from the chat using regular expressions and ID numbers

 # Examples
     hubot addquote Look at me!
 I'm on TV hubot addquote johnwyles: I really enjoy the band TV on the radio